At The Challenge Network, we are committed to protecting and respecting your privacy.

 This policy sets out the basis on which any personal information we collect from you or that you provide to us, through this website or otherwise in relation to Step Forward will be processed by us.
 Please read the policy carefully to understand our practices regarding your personal information and how we will treat it.

-For the purposes of data protection law, the data controller in respect of personal information collected through this website, or that we otherwise collect in relation to our programmes, is The Challenge Network.
-We may share the information with other persons as described below.
+For the purposes of data protection law, the “Data Controller” in respect of personal information collected through this website is the Education and Skills Funding Authority (ESFA).
+The Challenge Network act as their data processor.

 - The information we collect and why we collect it.

 - How we will use and protect that information.

 - The options available for accessing and updating an individual’s personal information.

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

 There are ‘special categories’ of more sensitive personal information which requires a higher level of protection.

 We may collect, store, and use the following categories of personal information and ‘special categories’ of personal information about you, including: